 Welcome back, digital pioneers, to another edition of Computer History Wednesdays!
-The 1990s, a time of neon colors, the inception of the internet, and the evolution of the programming languages that are pillars of our digital world today.
-A decade that’s not just about the pop culture, but more about how the world of programming took a quantum leap.
+The 1990s was a time of neon colors, the inception of the Internet, and the evolution of the programming languages that are pillars of our digital world today.
+It’s a decade that’s not just about pop culture but more about how the programming world took a quantum leap.
 Strap in, my code-savvy comrades, as we go binary and deep into the machine code of the ’90s.

 History